aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-resource-assignments/creating-resource-assignments/_index.md

 ---
 title: Creating Resource Assignments
+description: "Learn how to create resource assignments linking tasks and resources in Microsoft Project (MPP/XML) files using Aspose.Tasks for C++."
 type: docs
 weight: 10
 url: /cpp/creating-resource-assignments/
 ---

-{{% alert color="primary" %}}

-Resource assignments link a task and a resource.
-This article explains how to create resource assignments using Aspose.Tasks.
+Resource assignments are linking tasks and resources.
+This article explains how to create resource assignments using Aspose.Tasks for C++.

-{{% /alert %}}

 ## **Creating Resource Assignments**
 The [Resource](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.resource) class exposes two different ways of creating a resource assignment, either using the default constructor or by passing a task and resource.

 ### **Programming Sample: Default Constructor**
 Create a [ResourceAssignment](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.resource_assignment) instance without requiring any parameters to be passed.

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithResourceAssignments-CreateResourceAssignments-CreateResourceAssignments.cpp" >}}

 ## **Creating Multiple Resource Assignments**
 The following code example demonstrates how to set multiple resource assignments for one task and set user-defined start and end date for the resources.